Plano DWI Lawyer

 Once arrested, police can perform blood or urine tests to determine whether you have marijuana in your system.
 These tests are not always accurate, and having marijuana in your system does not necessarily mean you were intoxicated at the time of our arrest, as it could be from past use.
 These cases can be challenged, and you want the right marijuana DWI attorney handling your case.

 When you have been arrested for a DWI, you need serious legal advice you can count on.
-Contact our office in Dallas and Plano today online or by phone at 214-765-8000 to schedule a free initial consultation to discuss your case.
+Contact our office in Plano today online or by phone at 214-765-8000 to schedule a free initial consultation to discuss your case.
 We will put proven strategies and the experience of an attorney that has been named a Texas Super Lawyers®, a Thomson Reuters service, from 2005-2021, as published in Texas Monthly Magazine, behind your case.
 Mike Price is also the ONLY Criminal Attorney in Collin County that is Board Certified by both the Texas Board of Legal Specialty Certification in Criminal Law and by the National Board of Trial Advocacy in Criminal Trial Law.